jcorbino/mole/README.md

 to start browsing the documentation.

 **NOTE:**
 Performing non-unary operations involving operands constructed over different grids may lead to unexpected results.
-While MOLE currently allows such operations without throwing errors, users must exercise caution when manipulating operators across different grids.
+While MOLE allows such operations without throwing errors, users must exercise caution when manipulating operators across different grids.

 6: Community Guidelines
 -----------------------

-We warmly welcome contributions to MOLE, whether they involve adding new functionalities, providing examples, addressing existing issues, reporting bugs, or requesting new features.
-Please refer to our [Contribution Guidelines](https://github.com/jcorbino/mole/blob/master/CONTRIBUTING.md) for more details.
+We welcome contributions to MOLE, whether they involve adding new functionalities, providing examples, addressing existing issues, reporting bugs, or requesting new features.
+For more details, please refer to our [Contribution Guidelines](https://github.com/jcorbino/mole/blob/master/CONTRIBUTING.md).

 7: Citations
 ------------

-Please cite our work if you use MOLE in your research and/or software.
+Please cite our work if you use MOLE in your research or software.
 Citations are useful for the continued development and maintenance of the library [![DOI](https://joss.theoj.org/papers/10.21105/joss.06288/status.svg)](https://doi.org/10.21105/joss.06288)